needMoreCoffeeNow/RightMindMath/topics_md/en_us/pwa_install.md

 <p>The last reason is the most important.
 The data RMM uses is stored by the browser in a database located in what is called <u>local storage</u>.</p>

 <p>Browsers are very aggressive about clearing out web site local storage.
-If you do not visit an app website for just a few days, it is very likely the next time visit the site your local storage will be gone &#151; disappeared forever.
-YIKES.</p>
+If you do not visit an app website for just a few days, it is very likely the next time visit the site your local storage may be gone.
+Finally, please note that if you occasionally chose to manuallay delete your browser history (often a good idea), you will want to pay attention to <u>Step 1</u> in the PWA Installation guide which outlines easy work-arounds to this potential problem.</p>

 <p>Three things happen when you tell your web browser to install RMM as a PWA:</p>